 Accessing the DLSS SDK is now easier than ever — no application required!
 Simply download the DLSS SDK 2.2.1 directly from the NVIDIA Developer website, access the Unreal Engine 5 and 4.26 plugin from the marketplace, or utilize DLSS natively in Unity 2021.2 beta.

-Make sure to tune into the NVIDIA DLSS virtual session at Game Developers Conference (GDC) July 19 – 23 to learn about best practices on integrating DLSS into your game.
+Make sure to tune into the NVIDIA DLSS virtual session (watch on-demand here) at Game Developers Conference (GDC) July 19 – 23 to learn about best practices on integrating DLSS into your game.
 And check out the latest DLSS game releases here.